 Hummus is a wonderful snack, appetizer or side dish any time of year, but when it's packed with lemon and dill, it feels extra bright and perfect for summer.
-Served with veggies and your favorite pita chips, it's always a winner!
 This Lemon Dill Hummus will have you craving more from the first bite!
+Serve with raw veggies, crackers, pita, naan or any of your other favorite items for dipping!

 Ingredients

-- Fresh dill: you'll definitely want fresh dill for this recipe, and be generous with your measurements!
-The lemon juice is very forward, but the dill flavoring comes a little
+- Fresh dill: You'll definitely want fresh dill for this recipe, and you can be generous with the dill!

 This Lemon Dill Hummus comes together in just a few easy steps.